North American FJ-2/-3 Fury: FJ-2

 The first production aircraft flew on 22 November 1952.
 This FJ-2 incorporated further modifications for carrier operations: The track of the main landing gear was widened by eight inches, the outer wing panels folded upward, and the windscreen was modified to give the pilot a better view during approach.
 The FJ-2 also featured an all-moving "flying tail" without dihedral.
 Because of problems experienced during launches with steam catapults, a number of FJ-2 later received a stronger nosewheel strut.
 Outwardly, the FJ-2 was hard to distinguish from an F-86, apart from navy paint and the gun muzzles of the 20 mm cannons.
 The engine was the General Electric J47-GE-2, a navalized version of the J47-GE-27 used in the F-86F.
 The naval modifications of the FJ-2 had increased weight by about 500 kg over the F-86F, but had not succeeded in delivering a fully carrier-capable fighter.
 A decision had already been made to give it to land-based squadrons of the US Marine Corps.

 Construction was slowed due to demand for the F-86 in Korea; the FJ-2 was not produced in large numbers until after that conflict had concluded.
-Only seven aircraft had been delivered by the end of 1953, and it was January 1954 before the first aircraft was delivered to a Marine squadron, VMF-122.
-The Navy preferred the lighter F9F Cougar due to its superior slow-speed performance for carrier operations, and the 200 FJ-2 models built were delivered to the United States Marine Corps.
+Only seven aircraft had been delivered by the end of 1953, and it was January 1954 before the first aircraft was delivered to a United States Marine Corps squadron, VMF-122.
+The Navy preferred the lighter F9F Cougar due to its superior slow-speed performance for carrier operations, and the 200 FJ-2 models built were delivered to the Marines.
 The Marines did make several cruises aboard carriers and tried to solve the type's carrier handling problems, but the FJ-2 was never really satisfactory.
 In 1956, the FJ-2 already disappeared from front-line service, and reserve units retired it in 1957.